 There’s nothing like a good timer to light a fire under your ass!
-Give yourself a set period of tine to work in.
+Give yourself a set period of time to work in.
 This can help you speed up and focus on finishing that song.
 Alexa, set a timer for 20 minutes.

 32. Swap your first and second verse.

 Sometimes, this very simple tip can make a world of difference.
 I find that some songs don’t really start to take shape until we’ve written enough to get to the second verse.
-The song has an identity at that point – so try putting that second verse first and write a new second verse.
-Does it give the song a stronger sense of identity?
-You might find this new identity helps you write the rest of the song with ease.
+The song has an identity at that point.
+So try putting that second verse first and write a new second verse.
+Does it give the song a stronger sense of identity or a better storyline?
+You might find this helps you write the rest of the song with ease.

 Do all of your sections say basically the same thing?
 Are you giving the listener new information with each stanza?
 Are you telling a story, or does the story lose steam halfway through?
 Consider writing the story that is the most interesting rather than the most factually correct.
 Does it make your song better?

 34. Set aside time for a “finishing day.”

 If you have a collection of half-written songs that have been haunting you for some time now, then pick a day to finish them all at once.
 Sit down and focus on the finishing.
 Don’t start anything new until you have all those songs tied up!